JuliaPutz/interdisciplinary_project/README.md

 ### Network
 - What links between race and occupation can be observed over several years?
-- occupation mobility network for white, black, hispanic, ... per year -> visualize
+- occupation mobility network for top 5 racial groups ... per year -> visualize

+The data contains several columns which provide racial and ethnicity related information.
+For the basic exploration the focus lies only on the variable RACE.
+For network analysis, we will continue to limit ourselves to the top 5 racial groups.